 Specifically, grant awards will be made based on eligibility (Section 1.6), the extent to which the proposed project fits within the scope and available funding of the grant, strength of the application, and the organization's capacity to achieve the grant's goals.

 Each applicant may submit an application for more than one project, if applicable.

 1.5 Projects and Funds Available

-This RFA presents the following number or projects for the stated total dollar amount presently available through this RFA: 3 for \$135,000.00.
-DDOE seeks applications for:
+This RFA presents the projects described in Section 7 for the stated total dollar amount presently available through this RFA.